If the car you’re driving isn’t yours or you’re borrowing a car for a short period, you still need to make sure you’re an insured driver.

 There are several situations where you may not need a short-term car insurance policy—even if you are borrowing someone else’s car.
 These include:

 - Renting a car but purchasing insurance through the rental company.
 Almost all rental car companies offer insurance coverage as an add-on to the rental.
-If you buy this coverage, you may be paying higher than average rates for the premium, but you will be covered for any damage that occurs during the rental period.
+When renters buy this coverage, they may be paying higher than average rates for the premium, but you will be covered for any damage that occurs during the rental period.
 Some drivers purchase this even if they already have car insurance coverage of their own for extra protection.

 - Renting a car with a credit card that provides coverage.
 Many people don’t realize that their Visa, MasterCard, or American Express card offers member benefits that include rental car insurance coverage.
 While the amount of coverage may be very limited, you still have some coverage in the event something happens to the rental car.
 As long as you pay for the rental car using the right card, you would qualify for the card benefits.

 - Driving a friend’s car for a few hours.
 If you’re driving a friend’s car to drop them off somewhere or borrowing the car for the day, your friend’s car insurance policy will cover you in certain situations.
-If you plan on driving the car for a few days or are borrowing the car temporarily, you will need your own insurance coverage.
+If you plan on driving the car for a few days or are borrowing the car temporarily, you will need your own insurance coverage––a type of coverage called a non-owner policy might be a good fit.
 Be wary of websites or nonstandard insurance carriers who promise one-day car insurance; these offers might not be legit temporary car insurance policies.

 Things to Consider When Shopping for Temporary Car Insurance